Neural Networks Enhancement with Logical Knowledge: State of the Art

 \section{State of the Art}

+Traditional supervised learning methods assume samples to be independent and identically distributed.
+However, in relational domains, the independence assumption is often violated since the relations encode the dependencies among different domain elements.

+For instance, we could be interested in finding out whether a person has smoking habits.
+In a classical machine learning approach, we could use only persons' features, such as age, geographical location, and so forth.
+However, if we know that his friends smoke, there could be a higher chance that he smokes as well.
+More generally, relational data can be described as a graph composed of a set of nodes and edges, which represent the relations between nodes.

+Exploiting relations between different entities has been the main focus of Statistical Relational Learning (SRL), a subfield of Machine Learning which aims at applying statistical methods in domains that exhibit both uncertainty and relational structure \citep{introduction_SRL}.

+Central to SRL is the integration of logical knowledge in the learning framework.
+For instance, the previously mentioned friends-smoke relation could be provided by a human being in the form of a First Order Logic (FOL) rule:

+This kind of knowledge could act as a sort of supervision for the learning process.
+Additionally, the usage of knowledge could help to represent relational data inside a neural network, which is not a straightforward task since neural networks inputs are represented using tabular data (they can be vectors, matrices or in general tensors) \citep{NN_relational}.

-Many previous works attempt to learn in the presence of logical knowledge.
-Among them, works in Statistical Relational Learning use the knowledge to generate probabilistic graphical models which define a probability distribution.
-Two prominent examples are (Hybrid) Markov Logic Networks~\cite{MLN, HMLN}, that uses weighted FOL rules as a template for building Markov Random Fields \cite{MRF}, and \emph{Probabilistic Soft Logic} (PSL)~\cite{PSL}, which extends MLN by using a continuous relaxation of the variables to gain efficiency.
+Many previous works attempt to combine learning models with logical knowledge.
+Among them, there is Markov Logic Networks~\citep{MLN}, which uses weighted FOL rules as a template for building Markov Random Fields \citep{MRF}.
+The network represents grounded atoms as random variables and it defines a joint distribution over possible worlds, i.e. the possible assignments to all the grounded atoms.
+Such distribution is calculated as the product of a set of potential functions, each of which is derived from a logical formula in the knowledge base.
+In practice, worlds that satisfy more the knowledge (according to the weights of the rules) are associated with higher probability.
+A similar framework is \emph{Probabilistic Soft Logic} (PSL)~\citep{PSL} which uses a continuous relaxation of the variables to gain efficiency.

+Neither MLN, nor PSL can deal with real values features.
+To obviate at this limitation, an extension of MLN, called Hybrid Markov Logic Networks (HMLN), has been introduced in \citep{HMLN}.
+HMLN differs from MLN for its ability to represent continuous variables.

+Generally speaking, SRL deals with the knowledge either by combining logic rules with probabilistic graphical models (as in the previously mentioned work) or by extending logic programming languages to handle uncertainty, like in the case of ProbLog \citep{problog}.

-A different line of research, called Neural-Symbolic Integration, combines neural network architectures with logical knowledge~\cite{neural_symbolic}.
+The recent achievements of Deep Learning methods lead to a renewed interest in another line of research, called Neural-Symbolic Integration, which focuses on combining neural network architectures with logical knowledge~\citep{neural_symbolic}.